What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 Invergordon are looking to hold on to their title, with boss Gary Campbell retaining the majority of his squad.

-“It’s not always best to start with a local derby and we’ve not even had a chance to have a pre-season game, but hopefully we will be ready for the Alness match.”

-Last year’s runners-up Loch Ness exceeded their own expectations in their first full NCL campaign, by being runners-up.
+Last year’s runners-up Loch Ness exceeded their own expectations in their first full NCL campaign.

 Manager Shane Carling said: “We over-achieved last year.
 My target was top four, so to finish second was an achievement alone for a brand-new team.